Back to ViTs Hub

 The Patch Embedding

-This convolution extracts non-overlapping $P \times P$ patches (because stride equals kernel size) and projects them to $D$ channels in one operation.
-The output tensor of shape $(B, D, H/P, W/P)$ is then flattened spatially to produce the sequence $(B, N, D)$.
+Because stride equals kernel size, the convolution extracts non-overlapping $P \times P$ patches and projects them to $D$ channels in one shot.
+The output tensor has shape $(B, D, H/P, W/P)$, which gets flattened spatially to $(B, N, D)$.

 The [CLS] Token